 Virtual colonoscopy is a less invasive way to check for cancer of the large intestine.
-Virtual colonoscopy is also known as a screening CT colonography.
+Virtual colonoscopy is also known as screening CT colonography.

 Unlike traditional colonoscopy, which requires a scope to be inserted into your rectum and advanced through your colon, virtual colonoscopy uses a CT scan to produce hundreds of cross-sectional images of your abdominal organs.
 The images are combined and digitally manipulated to provide a detailed view of the inside of the colon and rectum.
 Virtual colonoscopy needs a similar bowel cleaning as a usual colonoscopy.

 Virtual colonoscopy is one option used to screen for colon cancer.
 Discuss your colon cancer screening choices with your health care provider to see if virtual colonoscopy is the right choice for you.

 Products & Services

 Why it's done

-Virtual colonoscopy is used to screen for colon cancer in people who are at least 50 years old and at average risk of the disease.
+Virtual colonoscopy is used to screen for colon cancer in people who are at least 45 years old.

 Your health care provider may suggest a virtual colonoscopy if you:

 - Are at risk of colonoscopy complications, such as excess bleeding because your blood doesn't clot normally

 - Have a bowel blockage.

 You aren't a candidate for virtual colonoscopy if you have:

 - A history of colon cancer or abnormal tissue clumps (polyps) in your colon

 - A family history of colon cancer or colon polyps.

 - Chronic inflammatory bowel disease (Crohn's disease or ulcerative colitis)

 - Acute diverticulitis.

 Because virtual colonoscopy involves imaging the entire abdominal and pelvic area, many other diseases may be found.
-Problems unrelated to colon cancer — such as an abnormality in the kidney, liver or pancreas that may or may not be important — could potentially be detected.
+Problems unrelated to colon cancer — such as an abnormality in the kidneys, liver or pancreas that may or may not be important — could potentially be detected.
 This may lead to more testing.

 Virtual colonoscopy is generally safe.
 Risks include: